ejspero/Case-Study-1/README.md

  - the lowest average ride length for full time members appears on January 2023 averaging at 0:10:04

 ## Section 5: Conclusion

+After going through the process of analyzing the data, it can be concluded that more people like to rent out bikes in the summer and the least amount of people ride in the winter.
+We can also see that more people like to ride on Thursdays and Sundays rather than Fridays and Sundays.
+This information shows that we need to focus our marketing campaigns on the following:

+ - Advertise traveling to stations in warmer climates to get more people interested in riding in the winter.
+I customers know their options in stations, they may be more interested in getting an annual membership

+ - We can also offer discounts on the annual membership during the winter to get more people to register for a full time membership